nodemailer/nodemailer-web/content/smtp/proxies.md

 });
 ```

 If your proxy uses an encrypted connection then you can mark the proxied socket to be already secure.
-This prevents Nodemailer PRO from upgrading the provided connection using TLS.
+This prevents Nodemailer from upgrading the provided connection using TLS.

 ```javascript
 let transporter = nodemailer.createTransport({